 2-m Quality of results / conclusions / solutions.
 [CO3] [Group Assessment] 10 Expected outcomes are not achieved yet.
 The team is incapable to originate any inferences on the issues observed.
 Any kind of remarks or studies are not made.
 Only a few of the expected outcomes are achieved.
 Limited inferences are made on the observed issues.
-No additional work suggested.
-Many of the expected outcomes are achieved.
+No additional work suggested. outcomes are achieved.
 Many observations and inferences are made and attempts are taken to identify the issues.
-Some suggestions are made for further work.
 Most of the specified outcomes are met.
 Extensive studies are done and inferences drawn.
 Most of the issues are addressed and solutions suggested.
 Clear and effective suggestions made for further work.
-Presentation - Part I Preparation of slides.
+(0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) Presentation - Part I Preparation of slides.
 [CO4] [Group Assessment].
 5 Presentation lacks clarity and not in proper format.
 The individual student has no idea on the presentation.
 The presentation is of poor quality.
 Overall presentation follows proper style formats to some extent.
 Language needs to be improved.
 All references are not cited properly.
 Presentation slides needs to be more professional.
 Presentation is clearly structured and follows proper style format.
 Organization of the slides is good.
 Most of references are cited properly.
 Some of the results are not clearly shown.
-There is scope for improvement.
-Presentation is well structured and slides are exceptionally good.
+There is scope for improvement. and slides are exceptionally good.
 The presentation Neatly organized.
 All references cited properly.
-Figures, Tables and equations are properly numbered, Results are clearly highlighted and its readable 2-n (0 - 1 Mark) (2 - 3 Marks) (4 Marks) • Good presentation/ (5 Marks) • Clear and concise Presentation - Part II: Individual Communication [CO5] [Individual Assessment].
+Figures, Tables and equations are properly numbered, Results 2 - n (0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks) Presentation - Part II: Individual Communication [CO5] [Individual Assessment].
 5 The student is not communicating properly.
 Poor response to questions.
 The student is able to explain some of the content.
 The student requires a lot of efforts to get to the idea.
-There are language issues. communication by the student.
+There are language issues.
+Good presentation/ communication by the student.
 The student is able to explain most of the content very well.
 A few areas where the student shows lack of preparation.
-Language is better. communication showed by the student.
-Presentation is outstanding.
-Very confident and tackles all the questions without hesitation.
-Exceptional qualities of a good communicator.
-(0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 40 marks
+Language is better. communication showed by the student.Presentation is outstanding.Very confident and tackles all (0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 40 marks

 EVALUATION RUBRICS for PROJECT Phase II: Report Evaluation Sl.
-No. Parameters Marks Poor Fair Very Good Outstanding PHASE-II PROJECT REPORT (30 MARKS) 2-0 Report [CO4] 30 The prepared report is shallow and not as per standard format.
-Lack of effort in preparation.
-Project report follows the standard format to some extent.
-Language needs to be improved.
-All references are not cited properly.
-Systematic documentation and is following the standard format.
-Organization of the report is good.
-Most of references are cited properly.
-The report is very well organized.
+No. Parameters eters Marks Poor Fair Very Good Outstanding PHASE-II PROJECT REPORT (30 MARKS) 2-0 Report [CO4] 30 The prepared report is shallow and not as per standard format.
+Lack of effort in preparation. standard format to some extent.Language needs to be improved. organization of the report is The report is very well organized.
 All referencescited properly.
 Language is excellent and follows standard styles.
 (0 - 11 Marks) (12 - 18 Marks) (19 - 28 Marks) (29 - 30 Marks) Total - 30 marks